camptocamp/c2cgeoportal/doc/developer/debugging.rst

 Access to a hidden service
 --------------------------

-Within the Docker composition, you can access a port of a container; you can achieve this via curl, e.-g.:
+Within the Docker composition, you can access a port of a container; you can achieve this via ``curl``, e.-g.:

 .. prompt: bash